Charles

 Educational outcomes in Charles fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 30.7% of residents currently enrolled in formal education: 11.6% in primary, 8.4% in secondary, and 4.4% in tertiary education.
-Charles has four schools with a combined enrollment of 822 students, offering varied educational conditions across the area.
-These include two primary schools, one secondary school, and one K-12 school.
-Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high at 30.7%, including 11.6% in primary education, 8.4% in secondary education, and 4.4% pursuing tertiary education.
+Charles's schools have a combined enrollment of 822 students.
+The educational mix includes two primary schools, one secondary school, and one K-12 school.

 Frequently Asked Questions - Education